 - Residential land development has occurred across the AOI since the mid-19th century following wide-spread settlement by early pioneers engaging in resource-based activities.
 This has generally resulted in an increased wildland-urban interface in particular areas (Section 5.2.3) and an increase in fire suppression in an ecosystem that had a historic fire interval of 200 years.
-Population growth is expected to continue and the favourable climate and high recreational and landscape values make it a desirable place to live and work. - FireSmart fuel treatments have been undertaken adjacent to trails in Marble Bay Park and along the Cowichan Valley Trail in 2011 as a means to reduce fuel loading along trails.
-Further monitoring and management of these areas will be required in the future in order to maintain the fire threat and behaviour potential at the current moderate levels (Section 5.1.2). - Developed areas in the AOI include the main communities of Paldi, Youbou, Mesachie Lake, Honeymoon Bay, Caycuse, and numerous satellite intermix neighbourhoods.
-These satellite neighbourhoods are highly intermixed within conifer leading stands, and are in in many cases neighbourhoods with one access/egress route.
+Population growth is expected to continue and the area's proximity to larger urban area (Duncan and Victoria), favourable climate and high recreational and landscape values make it a desirable place to live and work - Forest industry activities forest harvesting is common on provincial crown land as well as on private land within the AOI.
+Poor slash hazard abatement practices have been attributed to some operations which can lead to high fuel loading along roadsides. - FireSmart fuel treatments have been undertaken adjacent to trails in various CVRD parks and recreation areas, in Bamberton Provincial Park and along the Silvermine trail/CVRD right-of-way between subdivisions/neighbourhoods in 2008 and 2011 as a means to reduce fuel loading.
+The majority of these treatments have reduced fuel loading to moderate level.
+However, further monitoring and management of these areas will be required in the future in order to maintain the fire threat and behaviour potential at the current low-moderate levels. - Developed areas in the AOI include the main communities of Cowichan Station, Cowichan Bay, Cobble Hill, Shawnigan Lake, Mill Bay, Bamberton and Malahat and numerous satellite intermix neighbourhood.
+These satellite neighbourhoods are highly intermixed within conifer leading stands, and are in most situations neighbourhoods with one access/egress route.